Bucanero06/Bucanero06/README.md

 My background is filled with molecular biology and have for a long time been deeply in love with chemistry.
 In search of deeper truths and to feed my curiosity I joined a brilliant UCF's CREOL professor Luca Argenti and combined our common love for physics and structural biology to expand his AttoSecond TRAnsitions (ASTRA) codebase; one of the best decisions I could have ever made.

 Two years ago I began my first legally structured research and development venture to enhance my problem-solving and practical skills in areas I wouldn't normally encounter.
 From that point on I have continued to fund my research and helped a handful of small and international businesses develop their internal tools and real-time applications; expanding my abilities beyond my naive expectations.
-At this stage in my life I'm ready to go back and finish my Ph.D. in Physics but do not have the money to, I still crave the next chapter in contributing to all that is around me; and to that end, I'll continue to grow my armory where it counts walking among others that share the collaborative drive,

-Best Wishes,
-Ruben Alejandro Fernandez Carbon

 ---